 Log Landing Tract - Log Landing Wildlife Management Area

 The Log Landing Tract of the Log Landing WMA, which is about 1167 acres, is located along the west bank of the Suwannee River about 8 miles north of US98 near Old Town.
-It is accessible via Log Landing Road (709th Avenue) off of State Road 349.
+It is accessible via Log Landing Road (NE 709th Avenue) off of State Road 349.

 Dogs allowedShort hiking trailsLong hiking trailsMountain bike trailsHuntingFishing